The Boy Is Mine (Brandy and Monica song): Composition

 "The Boy Is Mine" was written by Brandy Norwood, LaShawn Daniels, Japhe Tejeda, Fred Jerkins III, and his brother Rodney "Darkchild" Jerkins.
 Musically, the song has been described as "R&B-pop."
 Written in thirty-two-bar form, "The Boy Is Mine" starts off with a twinkling yet stormy synthesized harp line, produced through the harp setting of a keyboard.
 When the two protagonists initiate a conversation that depicts their first meeting as rivals, the track adds a pulsing beat and a countermelody of cello strings before the chorus kicks in.
 Similar to McCartney and Jackson's "The Girl Is Mine", Jerkins and his team structured "The Boy Is Mine" with spaces.
 During the constructing of the lyrics, they settled on a call and response form, giving each singer two bars a piece to sing.

 According to the sheet music published at Musicnotes.com by Sony/ATV Music Publishing, the song is set in the time signature of common time, with a tempo of 93 beats per minute.
-Written in the key of C minor, it follows a chord progression of Fm9–Cm9, and the vocals span from G3 to F4.
+It is written in the key of C minor, and it follows a chord progression of Fm9–Cm9, and the vocals span from C3 to E5.
 The song's lyrics chronicle a catfight between two young women who try to convince each other that they are the object of a man's affection.
 On the track, each trades increasingly escalating remarks about how the other must be mistaken, jealous or delusional about her importance to the man in question.
 The chorus runs as follows: "You need to give it up, had about enough, it's not hard to see, the boy is mine."
 Critics noted that the lyrics almost take on the heated fell of a political debate or even a reality show."